shifterest/plugwatch/README.md

       // Custom precedence list for plugin downloads.
       "customPrecedence": ["spigot", "github"],

-      // If true, only the repositories/servers from customPrecedence will be iterated.
+      // If true, the script will only download from repositories/servers in
+      // customPrecedence.
+Otherwise, the script will attempt to download from
-      // Otherwise, customPrecedence will be iterated along with precedence in settings.toml.
+      // customPrecedence first, then from precedence in settings.toml.
       "customPrecedenceOnly": false,

       // Filename to use for this specific plugin.
       "filename": "CustomPluginName.jar",